bwang40/CheckeeInfoCrawl/README.rst

 Note:
 =======================
 Warning: the code is written in python3 within less than 6 hours (Have to learn how to crawl information online first), it is incomplete and difficult to read.
 Use at your own risk.
 It get the work down for me.
-If you need to download the data I created, it is attached in Final03-11-2019_16-29.txt.
-The data is loaded with data using pickle (python lib), you can restore it into python list using the following code
+If you need to download the data I created, it is attached in `Final03-11-2019_16-29.txt <https://github.com/bwang40/CheckeeInfoCrawl/blob/master/Final03-11-2019_16-29.txt>`_.
+The file is loaded with data using pickle (python lib), you can restore it into python list using the following code
 ::
    with open("Final03-11-2019_16-29.txt", 'rb') as fp:
        APPLICATIONS_OF_ALL=pickle.load(fp)